d-baker/NaNoGenMo-2014/README.md

 Usage
 -----
 This NaNoGenMo is designed so that you can generate your own, customised novel!
 Just download the zip file or clone this repo, then run `bot.py`.
 The novel will be generated as a plain text file.
+Be warned: anything longer than a couple of thousand words will probably take a long time/heat up your computer/house/whatever.

 A beautifully typeset PDF run of the novel can be downloaded [here](http://memoriata.com/baroque_encodings.pdf).